isaacgarza/dev-stack/docs/contributing.md

 ---

-### 🐍 Python Environment Setup (Recommended)
+### 📚 Documentation Generation (Go-based)

-The project is built with Go and requires no additional language dependencies for development.
+The project is built entirely in Go and requires no additional language dependencies for development.

-To auto-generate documentation from YAML manifests, dev-stack uses a Python script and the [PyYAML](https://pyyaml.org/) library.
+To auto-generate documentation from YAML manifests, dev-stack uses a native Go implementation with built-in YAML processing.

-**Run the Doc Generation Script:**
+**Run the Doc Generation Command:**
 ```bash
 dev-stack docs
 ```